Common name: Sowbread

 They have been in cultivation since the early 18th century and are quite popular as an indoor plant.

-They grow and flower in the cooler months, then lie dormant during the hot summers.
+They normally grow and flower in the cooler months, then lie dormant during the hot summers.

-Many have now been hybridised resulting in flowers that come in shades of red, pink, white, and bi-colours.
+Many have now been hybridised resulting in flowers that come in shades of red, pink, white, and bi-colours, and some have plain leaves, while others have marbled leaves.

 They generally bloom from September through to March depending upon variety.